Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: The inner workings of the 2-SFM framework: Main-sequence galaxies and boosted, Starbursting Sources

-\section{The inner workings of the 2-SFM framework: main-sequence galaxies and boosted, star-bursting sources}
+\section{The inner workings of the 2-SFM framework: Main-sequence galaxies and boosted, Starbursting Sources}

-While the S-K relation we found in Sect. \ref{sect:calib} for main-sequence galaxies is very well defined, it is much less obvious which concrete form of the star formation law should be used to describe the sparse and scattered starburst data.
-Our approach to interpreting the incomplete information on these sources will be to statistically link them to a synthetic and complete starburst population where we are able to relate the starburst properties to the pre-starburst (main-sequence) state.
-We describe in the following the `2 Star-Formation Mode framework' (2-SFM) which is the basis for establishing this link.
+While the S-K relation we found in Section \ref{sect:calib} for MS galaxies is very well defined, it is much less obvious which concrete form of the SF law should be used to describe the sparse and scattered SB data.
+Our approach to interpreting the incomplete information on these sources will be to statistically link them to a synthetic and complete SB population where we are able to relate the SB properties to the pre-starburst (MS) state.
+In the following we describe the ``2 Star-Formation Mode" (2-SFM) framework which is the basis for establishing this link.

-\subsection{Basic ingredients and successes of the 2-SFM framework}
+\subsection{Basic Ingredients and Successes of the 2-SFM Framework}